 - The Policy on Discrimination, Harassment, and Retaliation, which defines prohibited discrimination including sexual harassment and states that sexual violence is a form of sexual harassment; and

-- The Policy on Sexual Harassment and Misconduct, Dating and Domestic Violence, and Stalking (the Sexual Misconduct Policy), which defines the different forms of sexual misconduct and explains reporting options.
+- The Policy on Sexual Harassment and Misconduct, Relationship Violence, and Stalking (the Sexual Misconduct Policy), which defines the different forms of sexual misconduct and explains reporting options.

-The university seeks to resolve matters promptly, within approximately 60 working days (excluding appeals).
+The university seeks to resolve matters promptly, typically within the following timelines expressed in working days.
 Timelines may be extended for a variety of reasons (see Section IV(A)).
-The time frames for key process stages are as follows:

-- Day 1 – actionable report received/investigation authorized (note that in some cases, such as where a survivor’s identity is unknown or where he or she initially requests no investigation, significant time may elapse from the date when a report is initially received and the day when an investigation is authorized)
+- Day 1: Investigation authorized (note that in some cases, such as where a survivor’s identity is unknown or where he or she initially requests no investigation, significant time may elapse from the date when a report is initially received and the day when an investigation is authorized)

-- Day 50 - parties submit any response(s) to final report and/or personal statements to Dean
+- Day 30: Parties submit any response(s) to investigation report and/or personal statements

 This procedure applies to William & Mary, including the Virginia Institute of Marine Science (the university).

 This is the procedure for investigating any conduct prohibited by the Sexual Misconduct Policy.
 A different procedure is used for addressing complaints and concerns of discrimination and harassment by employees or third parties (including but not limited to vendors, contractors, alumni/ae, visitors or local residents); the Dean of Students can assist students with such complaints or concerns.